 Employer obligations — payroll

-Payroll in Poland for foreign employers
+Payroll & shadow payroll in Poland for foreign employers

 “Who will run our Polish payroll each month?”

 For foreign employers running the Polish leg of a payroll.
-This page is general information, not legal or tax advice.

 The short version